Skip to main content

 February 17, 2012

 Washington, D.C. - The FBI and the U.S. Capitol Police today arrested a Moroccan man in Washington, D.C. after an investigation into an alleged plot to carry out a suicide attack on the Capitol.
 Amine el-Khalifi was born in Morocco and entered the United States in June 1999 on a B2 tourism visa.
-His visa expired in 1999 and he has been living in the U.S.
+His visa expired in 1999 and he has been living in the U.S. illegally ever since.

 February 7, 2012

 Washington, D.C. - The Ninth U.S. Circuit Court of Appeals on Monday put five deportation cases on hold and asked the government how the illegal immigrants fit into the Obama administration’s immigration enforcement priorities.
+Last November, the Obama administration announced that it would review the cases of all illegal immigrants who have been ordered deported or are in deportation proceedings to determine whether or not they are a priority for removal.

 February 3, 2012

-Washington, D.C. - House Judiciary Committee Chairman Lamar Smith (R-Texas) today praised the decision to expand the E-Verify Self-Check system to every state and territory in the U.S. In 2011, Self Check was launched in 21 states and the District of Columbia and beginning next Thursday it will be made available to all U.S.
+Washington, D.C. - House Judiciary Committee Chairman Lamar Smith (R-Texas) today praised the decision to expand the E-Verify Self-Check system to every state and territory in the U.S. In 2011, Self Check was launched in 21 states and the District of Columbia and beginning next Thursday it will be made available to all U.S. workers.
+This component of E-Verify allows U.S. workers to check their work eligibility before they apply for a job.